AI-Accelerated-Engineering-Bootcamp/copilot-bootcamp-session-5/.github/steps/5-1-tdd-workflow.md

 Now verify your work and push to trigger the next step:

 1. **Validate completion** using `/validate-step`
-   - Run: `/validate-step` in Copilot Chat
+   - Run: `/validate-step 5-1` in Copilot Chat
-   - Provide step number: `5-1`
    - Checks that all tests pass
    - Verifies changes are ready to commit